-The basic earnings per ordinary share has been calculated by dividing the net profit or loss for the financial year attributable to equity holders of the Company over the weighted average number of shares of the Company in issue during the financial year.
+The basic earnings per ordinary share has been calculated by dividing the net profit for the financial year attributable to equity holders of the Company over the weighted average number of shares of the Company in issue during the financial year.

-Diluted earnings per share are not presented as there were no dilutive potential ordinary shares as at the date of the statement of financial position.
+Diluted earnings per share is not presented as there was no dilutive potential ordinary shares as at the date of the statement of financial position.